davecade/coding-game/README.md

 The frontend of the application is built using React.
 Each programming question is a separate component.
 The code editor component uses the react-simple-code-editor library to provide syntax highlighting and other features.
 It is integrated with JDoodle's websocket and RESTful api's for code execution.

 The backend is built using NestJS.
-It handles user authentication, code execution requests, and provides various RESTful endpoints for retrieving and submitting questions.
+It handles code execution requests, and provides various RESTful endpoints for retrieving and submitting questions.

 ## API Endpoints